IW276/IW276WS20-P8/README.md

 ## Pre-trained models

-Pre-trained model is available at ``jetson-inference/python/training/detection/ssd/models/people``
+A pre-trained model is available at ``jetson-inference/python/training/detection/ssd/models/people``.

 ## Running

 ### Run data splitting
-The input images from http://www.panda-dataset.com/Download.html are very big and they must be split in small images for fast training.
+The input images from http://www.panda-dataset.com/Download.html are too large and therefore must be split into smaller images for a faster training.
-[Panda-Toolkit](https://github.com/IW276/PANDA-Toolkit) was used to split the input picture in a lot of small images.
-You can find the scripts for the data splitting in the folder "pythonsplittingProject".
+[Panda-Toolkit](https://github.com/IW276/PANDA-Toolkit) was used to split each input picture many small images.
+You can find the scripts for the data splitting in the folder "pythonsplittingProject". \
 You should run following script from this folder to split the train data:
 ```
 python PANDA-Toolkit/generate_split_data.py --image_root ./ --person_anno_file image_ann